AtlasCJr/Sorting-Analysis/README.md

 ## Features
-- Algorithm Implementations: Clean, easy to edit (which will be explained in the 'Edit' section).
+- Algorithm Implementations: Clean, easy to edit (which will be explained in the 'How To Use' section).
 - Performance Metrics: Detailed analysis of time and space complexity.
 - Visualizations: Graphical visualizations of the sorting process.